-- A. Contract means a State contract, grant agreement, purchase order or other encumbrance document. - B. Fully Vaccinated means two (2) weeks after receipt of a second dose in a two dose-series of aCOVID-19 vaccine, such as the Pfizer-BioNTech/Comirnaty or Moderna vaccine, or two (2) weeks after receipt of a single-dose COVID-19 vaccine, such as Johnson & Johnson's Janssen vaccine. - C. School means a public, private, or parochial nursery school, day care center, child care facility or child care center as defined in section 26-6-102 (5), C.R.S., family child care home, foster care home, head start program, kindergarten, elementary or secondary school through grade twelve.
-A school includes all grade levels contained in a building or multiple buildings on a campus. - D. State Contractor means all entities or persons that have entered into or accepted a State Contract to transact business with the State, as well as all entities or persons that have one or more employees, agents or subcontractors who provide services in or deliver goods to a State Facility or to a client, resident, patient or youth residing in a State Facility. - E. State Contractor Worker means all of a State Contractor's employees, agents and subcontractors and all employees of a State Contractor's agents and subcontractors who will perform work under a State Contract.
+A. Contract means a State contract, grant agreement, purchase order or other encumbrance document.

+- B. Fully Vaccinated means two (2) weeks after receipt of a second dose in a two dose-series of a COVID-19 vaccine, such as the Pfizer-BioNTech/Comirnaty or Moderna vaccine, or two (2) weeks after receipt of a single-dose COVID-19 vaccine, such as Johnson & Johnson's Janssen vaccine. - C. Indoor Events means controlled access unseated indoor venues and activities where gatherings of individuals are likely to occur of 500 or more individuals in one area or room, such as concerts, receptions, bars, dance halls, and auctions.
+If no single area or room exceeds 500 people, these requirements do not apply.
+Houses of worship are excluded from the definition of Indoor Events.
+To be considered a seated event, 100% of the participants at the event must be seated. - D. Negative COVID-19 Test means a printed document, email, or text message displayed on a phone, from a test provider or laboratory that shows results of a polymerase chain reaction (PCR) or antigen COVID-19 test that either has Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration or is operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services, that was conducted within 48 hours before entry into an Indoor Event.
+The printed document, email, or text message must include the person's name, type of test performed, date of the test, and negative test result. - E. School means a public, private, or parochial nursery school, day care center, child care facility or child care center as defined in section 26-6-102 (5), C.R.S., family child care home, foster care home, head start program, kindergarten, elementary or secondary school through grade twelve.
+A school includes all grade levels contained in a building or multiple buildings on a campus. - F. State Contractor means all entities or persons that have entered into or accepted a State Contract to transact business with the State, as well as all entities or persons that have one or more employees, agents or subcontractors who provide services in or deliver goods to a State Facility or to a client, resident, patient or youth residing in a State Facility. - G. State Contractor Worker means all of a State Contractor's employees, agents and subcontractors and all employees of a State Contractor's agents and subcontractors who will perform work under a State Contract.

-- F. State Facility means a building or utility owned, including without limitation a School, leased or used by the State, excluding highways or publicly assisted housing projects. - G. Vaccine means (i) the two-dose vaccines produced by Pfizer-BioNTech/Comirnaty or Moderna, (ii) the one-dose vaccine produced by Johnson and Johnson [J&J]/Janssen; or (iii) any other COVID-19 vaccine that currently is or in the future may be authorized for emergency or permanent use by the U.S. Food and Drug Administration or World Health Organization.
+- H. State Facility means a building, utility, School, or any other property owned, leased or used by the State for State services, excluding highways or publicly assisted housing projects. - I. Vaccine means any COVID-19 vaccine that is currently or in the future may be authorized for emergency use or fully approved for permanent use by the U.S. Food and Drug Administration (FDA) and recommended by the CDC, including as many primary, additional and booster doses as the authorizations or approvals allow.